Reel

 • +Deep editing tools: normalize, noise reduction, filter, trim silence, fades

-• +A pre-roll buffer of up to 20 seconds so you never miss the start of a sound
+• +A pre-roll buffer of up to 20 seconds, far longer than Reel's

 • +Lower price